 The point of telling you this isn’t so you can calculate your cab fare down to the last penny.
 It’s to point out that the changes are usually almost trivial and that if a driver’s meter does not exactly match the rates published here or elsewhere they are not necessarily trying to rip you off for a few cents.
 The rates probably really did change.

-Taxis are typically about 10-15 times as expensive as public buses but become more affordable if there are 3-4 people sharing the cost.
+For an individual a taxi would be 5 to 10 times as expensive as a public bus but become more affordable if there are 3-4 people sharing the cost.